baianat/vuse/README.md

       ],
       // object holds button data, href etc..
       button: types.Button,
-      // if section has many columns you can
+      // if section has many columns you can use
       // columns to sperate each column date
       columns: [
       {